-10 cat-friendly houseplants that are easy to take care of
+10 pet-friendly houseplants — that are easy to take care of

-You’ve always wanted to have houseplants, but you have two problems: you aren’t good at keeping plants alive and you have cats.
-Some cat owners might be hesitant to get plants for their homes since certain plants can be toxic for animals.
-Cats are notorious for sinking their paws, and their teeth, into wayward objects around the house.
+You’ve always wanted to have houseplants, but you have two problems: you aren’t good at keeping plants alive and you have pets.
+Some pet owners might be hesitant to get plants for their homes since certain plants can be toxic for animals.

-If you’re a cat owner dreaming of owning a few plants, your dream can become a reality.
-Here’s a list of cat-friendly houseplants that are easy to take care of.
+If you’re a pet owner dreaming of owning a few plants, your dream can become a reality.
+Here’s a list of pet-friendly houseplants that are easy to take care of.

-Cat-friendly houseplants
+Pet-friendly houseplants

 Just because you have a few critters running around your home doesn’t mean you can’t try out your green thumb.
 Check out these pet-safe houseplants.